iemtejasvi/Not-Pixels-for-windows/README.md

 5. **Run the Script:**

-   After retrieving your Telegram data, paste inside data.txt file and run the script using the following command:
+   Run the script using the following command:

    ```bash
    python main.py